-The South African Table Grape Industry (SATI) is inviting students to apply for bursary funding for the 2023 academic year.
+The South African Table Grape Industry (SATI) is inviting students to apply for bursary funding, for the 2024 academic year.

 Bursaries will be awarded for Undergraduate (certificate, diploma, degree) and Postgraduate studies, in fields relevant to the table grape industry and its value chain, which include (but are not limited to) the following fields:

 - Agricultural Management (with the intention to specialise in viticulture)